Irish Withholding Tax

 Irish Withholding Tax applies to credit interest received on uninvested cash balances and on short credit interest where you have borrowed shares through IBIE.

-Thus, Irish Withholding Tax does not apply to interest you receive under, for example, the Stock Yield Enhancement Program or interest you earn from bond interest payments.
+It does not apply to interest received under the Stock Yield Enhancement Program or to interest from bond payments.

-Irish Withholding Tax is charged in the same currency as the currency in which you receive credit interest.
-Next to this, you can also check your Transaction History or a full Activity Statement.
+It is charged in the same currency in which you receive credit interest.
+You can also view details in your Transaction History or a full Activity Statement.

 You can find the Irish Withholding Tax withheld under Cash Movements within LYNX+.
 This also falls under the Taxes category.
 You can check the instructions on this page for exactly where to find this.
 You can also view this in your account statements from the 3rd (working) day of the month, when credit interest is also paid out.